markd2/MarkDnD/ReptileGod/dungeon-handouts/d-16-arched-chamber.md

 25' high.
 A 20' wide, 20' high corridor leads from the southern side of the room.

-As soon as the harpy in room 17 hears the creatures nter, the evil birdwoman will attempt to work the magic of her song.
+As soon as the harpy in room 17 hears the creatures enter, the evil birdwoman will attempt to work the magic of her song.

 https://www.dndbeyond.com/monsters/harpy